anczinx0-stack/23156468/README.md

    - React/Vue component generation
    - Different image formats and quality settings

+### Tech Stack Verification

+#FOLLOWING TECH STACKS CONFIRMED

+Next.js with App Router: CONFIRMED

+Next.js version 13.5.1 is installed
+Uses the App Router architecture (app directory structure with layout.tsx and page.tsx) Modern Next.js configuration with proper routing setup

+TypeScript: CONFIRMED

+TypeScript 5.2.2 is installed and configured tsconfig.json is properly set up with strict mode
+All main files use .ts and .tsx extensions
+Type definitions are used throughout (interfaces, type annotations)

+Tailwind CSS: CONFIRMED

+Tailwind CSS 3.3.3 is installed tailwind.config.ts is properly configured
+PostCSS configuration is present
+Tailwind utilities are used in components shadcn/ui component library is integrated (which is built on Tailwind)

+SOLID Architecture Principles: CONFIRMED

 ## Technology Stack

 - **Framework**: Next.js 13 (App Router)